The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 1856

-Staging on the stage of the comedy theater A.V.
-Sukhovo-Kobylin "Krechinsky's Wedding".
+Staged at the Comedy Theater by A.V.
+Sukhovo-Kobylin “Krechinsky’s Wedding”.
 In the title role - V.V.
 Samoilov.

 1859